Lachlan-Mayne/english-notes/nickNotes/Chem Task.md

 Description of the sources and uses of ammonia

-Some uses of ammonia include:
+##### Some uses of ammonia include:
 - fertiliser
 - refrigerant gas
 - purification of water
-- cleaning
+- cleaning solutions:
 	- household cleaning solutions 5-10% ammonia
 	- industrial use is 25% ammonia and corrosive
 - manufacturing of various goods such as:
 	- plastics
 	- explosives